quality icon

 Most expensive cars to insure in West Virginia

-Mercedes-AMG EQS tops the list as the most expensive car to insure in West Virginia, at an average annual cost of $7,964.
-Below is a list of the most expensive vehicles to insure in West Virginia and their average annual premiums.
+Mercedes-AMG EQS stands out as the most expensive car to insure in West Virginia, with an average annual cost of $7,964.

 Make ModelAverage annual premium